unigrid-project/unigrid-project.github.io/docs/unigrid-janus/how-to-backup-your-wallet.md

 ![](../../assets/images/settings-export.png)

 From here you can either export your keys, backup you wallet, or both.

-_Keep in mind when exporting your keys that these are your private keys you should never share with anyone else and store in a safe location._
+_Keep in mind when exporting your keys that these are your private keys.
+You should never share them with anyone else and store them in a safe location._

-If your wallet is encrypted you will be prompted to provide the passphrase you encrypted the wallet with.
+If your wallet is encrypted, you will be prompted to provide the passphrase you encrypted the wallet with.

 ![](../../assets/images/ugd-passphrase.png)